marselester/marselester.github.com/content/posts/go-simd.md

 The first step is to create a dummy function `SumVec` and a corresponding test.
 It always returns zero no matter the input it gets.
 Note, we used `asm.XORQ(sum, sum)` to set the register associated with `sum` variable to zero.
-We'll see `Q` postfix quite often later on, it stands for quad word (8 bytes) on amd64.
+We'll see `Q` postfix quite often later on, it stands for quadword (8 bytes) on amd64.

 ```go
 //go:build ignore